GameDevCoder/portfolio/_clients/crooz.md

 ##### Character Previewer

-Character model preview support included ability to change equipment and weapons.&nbsp;
+Character model preview support included ability to change character type, gender, equipment and weapons.
+Playback of animation was also supported.

+&nbsp;

 ##### Enemy Previewer

-Enemy animation preview support included playback of magic effects for attacks.
-Map model preview support included battle simulation
+Enemy animation preview support included playback of attacks and attack effects.

+##### Map Previewer

+Map model preview support included ability to change map type.
+A battle simulation mode allowed artists to preview the maps with characters and enemies at a battle location engaged in a mock battle situation.

 &nbsp;